-I7.
-Business Combination
+17. Business Combination

-On February 28, 2011, the Company purchased The Pac-Kit Safety Equipment Company, a leading manufacturer of first aid kits for the industrial, safety transportation and marine markets.
-The Company purchased the accounts receivable, inventory, equipment and brands for approximately \$3.4 million.
-Pac-Kit sells high quality, unitized ANSI kits to a broad range of customers and distributors.
-Pac-Kit produces its products in a 40,000 square foot FDA facility in Norwalk, CT and employs 33 people.
+On February 28, 2011, the Company purchased substantially all of the assets of The Pac-Kit Safety Equipment Company, a leading manufacturer of first aid kits for the industrial, safety, transportation and marine markets.
+The Company purchased the accounts receivable, inventory, equipment and intangible assets of Pac-Kit for approximately \$3.4 million, less liabilities assumed of \$310,000, using funds borrowed under the Company's revolving loan agreement with Wells Fargo.